adi-g15/dtv-demo/README.md

 >
 > Not creating temporary/cache files in `$(cwd)`
 >
-> And a wild suggestion, maybe have a symlink in /usr/local/bin/dtv to dtv.py
+> And a wild suggestion, maybe have a symlink in /usr/local/bin/dtv to dtv.py (the paths have been updated so this will work fine)

+Only .dts files supported, rest will cause panic :)

 ## screenshots